Haunt (2013 film): Production

 Plans to film Haunt were officially announced in August 2012, with Mac Carter set to direct a script written by Andrew Barrer.
 Production and filming for the movie was set to begin in Utah in November 2012, and Jacki Weaver was confirmed to be performing in Haunt.
 In early 2013 QED International launched a viral website that detailed the fictional Morello House, portraying it as a real paranormal case study.

 Reception

-Fearnet gave Haunt a mostly positive review, noting that while the film's story "won't win many awards for originality", that Haunt did bring in some new ideas and that overall "it's a respectably old-school chiller that feels sort of refreshing after watching so many high-tech, post-modern, and uber-subversive horror flicks."
-We Got This Covered also commented on the film's familiarity to similarly-themed haunted house films, but praised Carter's directing as they felt that it helped keep it from becoming "another genre copy with a ghost, a story, and absolutely no intrigue."
+Fearnet gave Haunt a mostly positive review, noting that while the film's story "won't win many awards for originality", Haunt did bring in some new ideas and that overall "it's a respectably old-school chiller that feels sort of refreshing after watching so many high-tech, post-modern, and uber-subversive horror flicks."
 In contrast, Shock Till You Drop gave the film a more mixed review, commenting that it was "competently made" but that "no matter how well-made it is, you have seen every minute of this movie before".